-When you are feeding a family you are always on the lookout for the “homerun recipe.”
+When feeding a family, you always look for the “homerun recipe.”
 The one that everyone loves and that you feel good about feeding them.
-You may be surprised to hear that this Endive recipe has been a big hit with kids for years, and endives are a superfood.
-This dish is easy to make, kid- approved, and impressive for entertaining.
+You may be surprised to hear that this Endive Salad recipe has been a big hit with kids for years, and endives are a superfood.
+This dish is easy to make, kid-approved, and impressive for entertaining.

 1. Pull the Endive leaves from the bulb and fan the leaves on a plate.
 As you pull the leaves from the bulb, it is helpful to slice the bottom of the Endive bulb to free the leaves without tearing them.
 I save the cut pieces of the Endive stem and use them in a lunch salad.